reimagined/resolve/docs/api/read-model-resolver.md

 description:
 ---

-A read model resolver function has the following signature:
+A read model resolver function has the following structure:

 ```js
 async (store, params, context) => {